Averyy/esphome-custom-components/README.md

 The 80GHz technology offers excellent detection capabilities even in challenging environments, making it ideal for water tanks, silos, and other liquid level monitoring applications.
 The component supports both distance-only mode and water depth calculation when installation height is specified.

-There's an optional lens that makes the beam width extremely narrow to ±3 degrees, whereas without the lens it is quite wide as ±25 degrees.
+There's an optional lens that makes the beam width extremely narrow to ±3 degrees, whereas without the lens it is quite wide at ±25 degrees.

 ### Installation